 “Very well then, please, tell us what happened.”

 The prisoner sighed.
-“I was drunk and I wanted to feel the warmth of a woman.
-I’d heard the Slaughtered Lamb was where you went for unsavory business, so I headed over there to try my luck.”
+“I was drunk, and I wanted to feel the warmth of a woman.
+I’d heard there was an unsavory bar where you went for that kind of business, so I headed over there to try my luck.”

 “That’s right.
 I threw my whole bag of gold on the counter and asked for her prettiest damsel.
 Do you know what she said to me?”